-This pre-nesting aggression can be more severe if the enclosure is small.
-It's best to remove the other tortoises, especially indoors where space is limited, to allow the gravid female to nest and lay her eggs in peace.
+This pre-nesting aggression can be more severe if the tortoises have no outdoor access and are limited to a small indoor enclosure.
+In that case it may best to temporarily remove the other tortoises from the pen to allow the gravid female to nest and lay her eggs in peace.
 If she cannot find a suitable place to lay her eggs, she can become eggbound.

-She will then shuffle the egg into the right position before laying the next one.
+There's the first egg!
+She will then shuffle the egg into the right position with her back legs before laying the next one.

-Suddenly, her tail got very thick.
-The egg's coming!
+Suddenly, her tail gets very thick.
+The first egg is coming!